Growth Trends for Related Jobs

 With an U.S. unemployment rate of close to 10 percent in May 2010, finding a job that requires little to no experience is no easy task.
 Finding one that also gives you a roof over your head can seem even harder.
 Expect that these jobs may pay less than you might have thought, since they factor in your room and board.
 Many of the jobs that provide free accommodation are also chock-full of adventure.
+While these jobs can appear as both entry-level or full-time positions, work experience may not be needed to get into the career path that you want to pursue.

 Migrant workers have moved from one harvest to another for centuries.
 Jobs doing tasks like picking fruit or harvesting vegetables are usually available for people without any experience, and sometimes come with free accommodations--though pay is often piecemeal and generally low.
 While conditions at some farms can be pretty rough, there are places to root out better accommodations.
 Willing Workers on Organic Farms is an organization that places people on organic farms throughout the world.
 Work is performed in trade for food and a place to stay.